MinGwanSeo/chrome-extension-v1/README.md

-# Netflix Chat Extension
+# Chrome Extension

-Chrome Extension for Netflix Chat App
+Chrome Extension with no definite

 ## How to install